My Father Never Thanked Me For Caring For Him When He Was Sick. Now I Understand Why. Now I Understand Why

 “

-Despite our tumultuous relationship, I realized I could have been kinder when he was plagued with similar symptoms before his death two years ago.
+Despite our tumultuous relationship, I realised I could have been kinder when he was plagued with similar symptoms before his death two years ago.

 CARMEN CUSIDO